jopo666/HistoPrep/docs/usage.rst

     Recommended practice is to use the ``HistoPrep`` module inside a jupyter-notebook to find out optimal values that can then *optionally* be passed onto the excecutable to process a large number of files easily.

-After the tiles have been extracted from the slides, preprocessing can be done with the ``histoprep`` module
+After the tiles have been extracted from the slides, preprocessing can be done with the ``histoprep`` module.

 Cutting tiles from a large histological slide.
 ********************************************************************************